 What concrete risks of military involvement?

-Il Ukrainian conflict has been running since 2014, when Russia annexed the Crimean peninsula.
+Il Ukrainian conflict has been ongoing since 2014, when Russia annexed the Crimean peninsula.
 In recent months, there has been a sharp escalation of violence, with Ukrainian forces clashing with Russian-backed separatists in the eastern part of the country.
 The United States accused Russia of providing military support to the separatists and imposed sanctions in response.
 Meanwhile, China has called on all sides to resolve the conflict through dialogue.
-However, some analysts believe that China and the United States could be militarily involved in the conflict, which could lead to World War III.
+However, some analysts believe that China and the United States could become militarily involved in the conflict, which could lead to World War III.

 A spark that could lead to a direct confrontation between Chinese and American forces.